 I wonder what I’ve missed.
 It bothers me to know that I’ve undoubtedly missed wishing someone a happy birthday or cheering someone on or sending someone a condolence.
 Or sharing something that my friends would appreciate.
 They’ve got lots of other friends, I tell myself.
 It’s fine!

 But still, it nags.
 It’s less from a fear of missing out (FOMO), and more from a desire to show up (DTSU?) for my friends and a desire to take part (DTTP?) in the community.

 Should I just delete my accounts?
 Well, my writing dream lives on.
-And beyond that, I still enjoy the interactions, however infrequent they may be.
+And beyond that, I still enjoy the interactions and information.

-So for now, I’ll continue to practice self-care — and live with the unsettled feeling that comes with not showing up even when I want to.
-I’ll just do so when I can.
+So for now, I’ll continue to balance life as best I can — and live with the unsettled feeling that comes with not showing up even when I want to.
+I’ll do so when I can!
 See you there… or here… or in person…

 Happy Spring!
 I plan to enjoy the quiet moments that come my way.

 Back in 2013 or 2014, a writer friend suggested that I join SCBWI, the Society of Children’s Writers and Illustrators.
 I don’t remember exactly what went through my mind, but it probably went something like this: That sounds so established.
 That’s for real writers, and I’m not sure that I’m enough.